 What is the Difference Between Closed Cell and Open Cell Spray Foam Insulation?

 - Closed cell spray foam is built tough.
 This rigid spray foam performs great in flood-prone areas since it can reject bulk water.
-Closed cell uses a chemical agent that can give off a temporary odor.
+It is also great for any project where you plan to leave the foam exposed because of its durability.
+Closed cell also provides an air seal and continuous insulation.

 - Open cell spray foam consistently outperforms traditional insulation like fiberglass and cellulose.
-The foam insulation provides high performance thermal insulation and air sealing.
-Open cell foam insulation can also provide a sound barrier.
+The foam insulation provides high-performance thermal insulation and air sealing.
+Open cell foam insulation also has sound dampening qualities.
 This type of foam insulation also allows leaks to drain through, letting you identify those trouble spots sooner for repair.
 A safety feature with open cell is it typically uses water as its blowing agent.

 What is Closed Cell Spray Foam Insulation Made of?